hhf112/Cart-Genie/README.md

 this was an incomplete demo client attempt for the 7-day prep Appian AI hackathon Round-2 hosted exclusively within IIT Madras.
-Whilst being a somewhat working prototype, our team failed to establish the Agentic-AI workflow interface for the proposed theme which acted as an externality of time regardless.
+Whilst having the potential of being a somewhat working prototype, our team failed to establish the Agentic-AI workflow interface for the proposed theme which acted as an externality of time regardless.

 # deployed: